ajwick94/python-cimec-Aseka-Wickramarachchi/README.md

 * Can generate and play test tones or save stereo signals as WAV files.

 #jnd_experiment.py - class

-* Runs a 2-Alternative Forced Choice (2AFC) psychophysics experiment:
+* Use this script to run the 2-Alternative Forced Choice (2AFC) psychophysics experiment:
-    Participant hears two sounds (one centered, one shifted by an angle).
+    Participant will hear two sounds (one centered, one shifted by an angle).

 * Task: identify which sound was further to the left.